aradhya2003/Shortify/README.md

-# LinkifyPro | Enterprise URL Shortener
+# Shortify | Enterprise URL Shortener

-LinkifyPro is an enterprise-grade URL shortener designed to provide high-performance link management.
+Shortify is an enterprise-grade URL shortener designed to provide high-performance link management.
 It allows users to shorten URLs, generate custom aliases, and track the performance of shortened links with built-in analytics.
 The application uses a responsive UI, QR code generation, and an easy-to-use dashboard for quick link management.

 ---